SANTHOSH17-DOT/attack-vectors-suite/TCP ATTACKS/README.md

 📌 Servers are still vulnerable to SYN flood attacks despite the improved management of resources in current operating systems.

-📌 Common mitigation techniques include micro blocks, SYN cookies, RST cookies, and stack tweaking.
+📌 Common mitigation techniques include micro blocks, SYN cookies, RST cookies and stack tweaking.

 📌 Micro blocks allocate a small record in memory for each incoming request, SYN cookies involve responding to requests with a SYN-ACK but dropping the SYN from memory, RST cookies send an invalid SYN-ACK to verify requests, and stack tweaking involves modifying TCP stacks to drop incoming connections or release memory.